cmdshiftd/AudiobookConstructor/README.md

 # AudiobookConstructor
-Maker audiobooks from existing individual audio files.
+Make audiobooks from existing individual audio files, as easy as Ab-C!

 ## Installation
 Download [FFmpeg](https://ffmpeg.org) and install/build for your platform.